Principles of operator algebras: 9c. States, isomorphism

 \section{9c.
 States, isomorphism}

 Getting back now to general questions concerning the von Neumann algebras, one question that we met on several occasions, and that we would like to clarify now, is the relation between abstract isomorphism and spatial isomorphism.

-To be more precise, we would like to understand when two algebras $A\subset B(H)$ and $B\subset B(K)$ are isomorphic, in an algebraic and topological sense, but without reference to the ambient Hilbert spaces $H,K$.
-Once this understood, we will be able to talk about the von Neumann algebras $A$ as being abstract objects, a bit as were the $C^*$-algebras, discussed in chapter 7.
+To be more precise, we would like to understand when two von Neumann algebras $A\subset B(H)$ and $B\subset B(K)$ are isomorphic, in an algebraic and topological sense, but without reference to the ambient Hilbert spaces $H,K$.
+With the idea in mind that, once this understood, we will be able to talk about the von Neumann algebras $A$ as being abstract objects, a bit as were the $C^*$-algebras, discussed in chapter 7.

 In order to discuss this, let us start with some technical preliminaries.
+Here is a definition that I have been postponing for long, but which is now unavoidable:

-We call ultraweak and ultrastrong topologies on $B(H)$ the topologies defined as the weak and strong operator topologies, but by using infinite families of vectors $(x_i)_{i\in\mathbb N}\subset H$ instead of finite families $(x_i)_{i=1,\ldots,N}\subset H$.
+\begin{definition} We call ultraweak and ultrastrong topologies on $B(H)$ the topologies defined exactly as the weak and strong operator topologies, but by using infinite families of vectors $(x_i)_{i\in\mathbb N}\subset H$ instead of finite families $(x_i)_{i=1,\ldots,N}\subset H$. \end{definition}

+And up to you to tell me if you love such things or not, and I will be here listening, like Sigmund Freud.
+Anyway.
 With this convention, we have the following result:

 \begin{proposition} Given a vector space $E\subset B(H)$, and a linear form $f:E\to\mathbb C$, the following conditions are equivalent: \begin{enumerate} \item $f$ is ultraweakly continuous.

 \item $f$ is ultrastrongly continuous.